What to Do With a Wasp Sting? | All You Need to Know!

 How to Reduce Swelling From Wasp Sting?

 To reduce swelling and itchiness due to wasp stings, you may also take some over-the-counter (OTC) anti-inflammatory medications like Ibuprofen.
 Antihistamine creams such as chlorpheniramine and diphenhydramine can also help in reducing skin swelling.
-If you will take some drugs, follow the directions carefully.
+Make sure to follow directions carefully.

 How to Treat a Wasp Sting?